3manuek/3manuek/content/about/about.md

 ## Bio(graffiti)

-I'm currently a _Database Engineer and Professional Services Technical Lead_ at [OnGres](https://ongres.com).
-Working from platform engineering roles, development, consulting, and training.
+I'm a _Database and Software Engineer_, working from platform engeneering roles, development, consulting, and advanded trainings.

 I design and implement Databases in Production for _top-notch_ companies, based on Open Source Technologies.
 From Deployment, Provisioning, CD/CI, and 2nd Day Operations to scalability, and performance.
 Software Engineering, _mainly_  for database systems is also one of my core tasks.

+I have extensive experience in systems and database performance tunning, optimization and scalability.

 Lectured talks in several Database and non-database related conferences, in various countries.
 Some of the slides can be found at my [slides](https://github.com/3manuek/slides) repository.

 🇦🇷 🇪🇸